bitcointranscripts/bitcointranscripts/wasabi-research-club/coinshuffle-plusplus-part-2.md

 So to avoid this, in a naive way, we would need another broadcast here just to check that we all agree on whether there was disruption or not because as I explained to you earlier the only thing you can do is you can look at this on the output of the protocol and see if his own message is there but he doesn't know if the messages of the others are there.
 So to make sure that we all agree whether there was disruption or not, we would need another broadcast from here.
 And this is the broadcast that basically belongs to the disruption box.
-And then once we all know whether there has been disruption or not, we need one more broadcast either to broadcast the signatures on the contract transaction or to reveal the key exchange secrets depending on which way we go now.
+And then once we all know whether there has been disruption or not, we need one more broadcast either to broadcast the signatures on the CoinJoin transaction or to reveal the key exchange secrets depending on which way we go now.
 So, if you look at this now, if you count the broadcasts, these are basically four broadcasts in every run, right?
 No matter which way we go.
 Now what we do instead in CoinShuffle++ is we want to avoid this broadcast at the disrupted box here.